KjeldSchmidt/the-coding-kind-website/about.md

 ![](assets/images/kjeld-headshot.jpg){: .image .right .soft-corner}

-### Kjeld Schmidt - Automation Advocate and Senior Developer
+### Kjeld Schmidt - Automation Advocate and Swiss Army Knife of Development

-Kjeld is a software developer with a keen mind for simplicity and essentials.
+Kjeld is a Software Developer with a keen mind for simplicity and essentials.
 He advocates for human-driven development, open platforms and rapid experimentation.
 He has worked in diverse fields, from large Augmented Reality art exhibitions to cryptographically secure automotive firmware delivery.

+Always happy to discuss the philosophies of building both teams and software, he is a strong believer in empowering teams and supporting them in finding their ideal ways of working, and insists that agile is an adjective, not a noun.

 He has spoken at [XConf](https://www.youtube.com/watch?v=d4tBLzQlRGU) and can frequently be found at [SoCraTes Conferences](https://www.socrates-conference.de/home) around Europe.

+Outside of work, he hikes, bikes, climbs and builds home automation from the ground up, with naught but a soldering iron and an army of microcontrollers.
+No voice assistance allowed.

 [Find Kjeld on LinkedIn](https://www.linkedin.com/in/kjeld-schmidt/)